Remains of kidnapped Mexican journalist found

 "We cover social issues and sometimes annoy the authorities by doing so, but I have never had any problem with them," he told CPJ.

-Mexico is the deadliest country for journalists so far in 2017, according to the CPJ, which says four journalists have been killed there "in direct retaliation for their work this year."
+Mexico is the deadliest country for journalists so far in 2017, according to the CPJ, which says seven journalists have been killed there "in direct retaliation" for their work.

+The executive director of the CPJ, Joel Simon, said the failure of the government to adequately investigate the deaths, and impunity for the killers of journalists, adds to the problem.

+"It's basically a situation where drug trafficking organizations, which operate with the protection and collusion of local authorities, recognize there will be no consequences for killing journalists," Simon said.